tsawan/blog/src/pages/playing-with-xstate/index.md

 cta: "none"
 ---

-I have been reading about xstate by @davidkpiano and wanted to try how it could simplify the frontend code.
+I have been reading about XState by @davidkpiano and wanted to try how it could simplify the frontend code.
 Recently I got involved in a proof of concept rewrite of a small accounting application and while going through a CRUD form, found this code to enable/disable toolbar buttons.

 ```jsx
 // visual basic code